Lansing station: History

 The first rail line through Lansing was established in 1856 when the Detroit and Milwaukee Railroad constructed a line through the city.
 This was followed in 1872 by the Michigan Central Railroad and in 1879 by the Chicago and Grand Trunk Railway.
 By the early 1900s there were six separate rail lines through the city.
 After the Chicago and Grand Trunk Railway reorganized in 1900, they built a series of new depots along their line.
 When REO Motor Car Company announced the construction of a new plant along the Grand Trunk line, the railroad decided to construct their new depot near the new REO plant.

-Grand Trunk commissioned the firm of Spier & Rohns tp design the new depot.
+Grand Trunk commissioned the firm of Spier & Rohns to design the new depot.
 Construction on the new depot began in 1902 and was completed late that year.
 It served as a main depot for all passengers until 1971, when the railroad closed the station.
 In 1972, it was renovated as a restaurant.
 The building's exterior remains unchanged.
 Gerald R. Ford, who was from Michigan and the 38th president of the United States, dined here during a campaign tour on May 15, 1976.

 The building was abandoned in the early 2000s.
 In 2010, the Lansing Board of Water & Light began construction of a powerplant adjacent to the depot, and included a full restoration of the station in the project.